mundschenk-at/wp-typography/readme.txt

 == Frequently Asked Questions ==

-FAQs are maintained at the [wp-Typography website](http://kingdesk.com/projects/wp-typography-faqs/ "wp-Typography FAQs").
+FAQs are maintained on the [wp-Typography website](https://code.mundschenk.at/wp-typography/frequently-asked-questions/).

 Three questions come up so frequently, we will republish their answers here: